pmndrs/jotai/docs/advanced-recipes/large-objects.md

 # Large objects

+> All of the examples and descriptions below are based on this [codesandbox](https://codesandbox.io/s/zealous-sun-f2qnl?file=/src/App.tsx), so it will give you a better understanding if you check it out along these examples.

 Sometimes we have big data we need to keep into atoms, we may need to change that data in some levels, or we need to use part of that data, but we can't listen to all these changes or use all that data for just a specific part.

 consider this example.